2021 Niger floods: 2020

 In 2020, flooding caused by heavy rains claimed 73 lives and sparked a humanitarian crisis with 2.2 million people needing assistance.
 On July 21, authorities reported that heavy rainfall since June had affected 20,174 people and left nine dead.
-The most affected regions are Maradi and Tahoua, in the west, with respectively 13,667 and 4,173 people affected.
+The most affected regions are Maradi and Tahoua, in the west, with 13,667 and 4,173 people affected, respectively.
 About 2,244 houses have collapsed and 713 ruminants died.
 Local authorities in Maradi have provided food and non-food items to over 2,000 most vulnerable people in Oli Mamane Doutchi village, Bermo commune.
 On August 6, the Ministry of Humanitarian Affairs reported 14 people dead, 3,417 houses destroyed and 35,360 people have been affected, had their livestock killed, and their lands devastated.

-Heavy rainfall, coupled with rising water levels in the major river basins, has led to severe flooding across the country with a large proportion of land still flooded and widespread damage to agricultural, livestock and fishing equipment as well as crops.
+Heavy rainfall, coupled with rising water levels in the major river basins, has led to severe flooding across the country with a large proportion of land flooded and widespread damage to agricultural, livestock and fishing equipment as well as crops.
 Niger's western region has been badly hit after days of torrential rainfall caused the Niger river to burst its banks.
 The capital city of Niamey was brought to a standstill by the waters.
-The rainfall and water levels of the Niger river has surpassed previous records.
+The rainfall and water levels of the Niger river has also surpassed previous records.
 On August 29, at least 45 people died and 226,000 displaced.
 On September 14, the death toll increased to 65.
 Severe floods caused by torrential rains in Niger have caused deaths and destruction of properties across the country, affecting 432,613 people, and leaving them in need of shelter, water, food and essential items.
 About 36,155 houses have collapsed and 8,989 hectares of farmland destroyed.
-The floods have caused the Niger River, dams and dykes to burst and huge volumes of water to engulf people's homes, farms and other buildings without warning.
+The floods have caused the Niger River, dams and dikes to burst and huge volumes of water to engulf people's homes, farms, and other buildings without warning.

 Timeline

 June

-In mid-June, heavy rainfall was experienced in the country, resulting in floods, causing widespread damage and casualties.
+In mid-June, citizens across the nation began experiencing heavy rainfall, which quickly led to flooding, widespread damage, and casualties.

 July

 On July 31, the national authorities in Niger reported 35 people dead as a result of flooding and heavy rains in the country since the start of the rainy season.
 At least 20 people died as a result of houses collapsing, while 15 people drowned in flood waters.
 Twenty-four people were injured.
-Fatalities were reported in the regions of Maradi, Agadez and the capital Niamey.
-Meanwhile, over 2,500 houses and shelters were destroyed, along with schools, mosques and places of work.
+These fatalities were reported in the regions of Maradi, Agadez, and the capital, Niamey.
+Meanwhile, over 2,500 houses and shelters were destroyed, along with schools, mosques, and places of work.
 Over 700 livestock also perished.